 Bachelor of Science in Computational Media

-The Bachelor of Science in Computational Media is a collaborative effort by the College of Computing and the School of Literature, Media, and Communication (LMC).
+The Bachelor of Science in Computational Media is a collaborative effort by the College of Computing, the School of Literature, Media, and Communication (LMC), and the School of Music.
 The program offers a thorough education in all aspects of the computer as a medium: the technical, the historical-critical, and the applied.
 Program graduates will have both significant hands-on and theoretical knowledge of computing and an understanding of visual design and the history of media.
 Graduates will be uniquely positioned to plan, create, and critique new digital media forms for entertainment, education, and business communication.

-The program requires 36 credit hours of courses in computer science and 30 credit hours of courses in LMC (in addition to the humanities requirement).
+The program requires 36 credit hours of courses in computer science and 30 credit hours of courses in Music Technology or LMC (in addition to the humanities requirement).
 A substantial number of required courses in each unit ensures that every student has basic competence in:

 - computational principles;

 - the representation and manipulation of digital media, including graphics and sound;